How hard is it to verify a classical shadow?: Introduction

-\paragraph{Comparison to CONSISTENCY problem.} Before proceeding, the reader familiar with quantum complexity theory may notice that, at least in the setting of \emph{polynomially} many observables $O_i$, CSV is eerily similar to the QMA-complete CONSISTENCY problem of Liu~\cite{liuConsistencyLocalDensity2006}.
+\paragraph{Comparison to and distinction from CONSISTENCY problem.} Before proceeding, the reader familiar with quantum complexity theory may notice that, at least in the setting of \emph{polynomially} many observables $O_i$, CSV is eerily similar to the QMA-complete CONSISTENCY problem of Liu~\cite{liuConsistencyLocalDensity2006}.
 In the latter, the input is a set of $k$-local reduced states $\rho_i$ acting on a subset $S_i$ of $k\in O(1)$ out of $n$ qubits each, and the question is whether there exists an $n$-qubit state $\rho$ such that for all $i$, $\Tr_{[n]\setminus S_i}(\rho)\approx \rho_i$?
-Indeed, it is easy to show that CONSISTENCY is a special case of CSV, from which one can extrapolate that in the setting of a \emph{polynomial}-size observable set $O$, CSV is QMA-complete (\Cref{cor:obsconpoly}).
-The problem is that local reduced states as in CONSISTENCY are very different from typical ``classical shadows'', such as those produced by the HKP protocol.
-Indeed, HKP shadows can be viewed as simply $n$-bit strings (up to local change of basis depending on $\calU$), which are completely different objects than $k$-local reduced states.
-Thus, for the case of polynomially many observables $O_i$, the challenge we face is: \begin{quote} \emph{Does CSV become easier for a shadow protocol as simple as HKP?} \end{quote}
+Indeed, as our definition of classical shadows is intentionally very general, it includes as a special case the CONSISTENCY problem.
+From this, one immediately obtains that CSV is at least QMA-hard (\Cref{cor:CSVpoly}).
+This is \emph{not} the point of this paper!

+The point is that classical shadow protocols used in practice typically do \emph{not} produce local density operators as in CONSISTENCY, but rather highly non-local snapshots (e.g. $n$-local operators which are the tensor product of $n$ non-trivial single qubit states)!
+Our goal is thus to characterize the complexity of CSV for precisely these experimentally relevant snapshots, to which the QMA-hardness of CONSISTENCY does not obviously apply.
+Indeed, as will be discussed shortly, a reduction from CONSISTENCY to CSV will have to overcome the well-known challenging problem of how to construct a \emph{global} quantum snapshot from \emph{local} overlapping reduced density operators (as in CONSISTENCY).

+\paragraph{Motivation and application to near-term devices.} (1) As near-term experimental devices remain noisy, verifying that a device \emph{actually} outputs the state intended remains a major challenge.
+Well-known examples include verification of quantum advantage experiments such as Random Circuit Sampling~\cite{boixoCharacterizingQuantumSupremacy2018} or Boson Sampling~\cite{aaronsonComputationalComplexityLinear2011,hamiltonGaussianBosonSampling2017}.
+In the same vein, it is arguably important to verify the validity of snapshots output by classical shadow experiments; this is true even if the experimenter fully trusts that the device has not been tampered with.
+More generally, in the distributed cloud setting where the user does \emph{not} trust the device, CSV becomes yet more crucial.

+(2) The study of $\CSV$ is important to the study of classes $\QMA$ versus $\cfont{QCMA}$ (i.e. $\QMA$ with a classical proof \cite{AV02}), as it underpins the central open question of whether quantum witnesses are fundamentally more powerful than classical ones.
+Specifically, \emph{if} a QMA verifier's measurement falls into a class of observables $O$ whose output statistics could be efficiently predicted by poly-size classical shadows, \emph{and} if CSV for said shadows could be solved by a (uniformly generated) poly-time quantum circuit, then $\QMA=\QCMA$, which would be a breakthrough.